LordArugula/Serialized-Events/README.md

 # Serialized-Events
 Allows for event callbacks to be serialized in the editor.
-This supports callbacks with zero to many parameters and a return value.
+There are the `SerializedAction` and `SerializedFunc`.
+These supports callbacks with zero to many parameters and a return value (for `SerializedFunc`).
 Unlike Unity's `UnityEvent`, you can only serialize methods that match the parameters and return type.

 # Example